 WESTAF (Western States Art Federation) is a nonprofit arts service organization responsible for the development and ongoing maintenance of the CVSuite.
 WESTAF’s mission is to empower the arts.

-We developed the Creative Vitality Suite to make it easy for organizations with the creative economy to access data, explore data, and most important, use creative economy data to demonstrate their impact, now, and in the future.
+We developed the Creative Vitality Suite to make it easy for organizations working within the creative economy space to access data, explore data, and most important, use creative economy data to demonstrate their impact, now, and in the future.

 Data Partners / Sources

 History and future of CVSuite